xxraincandyxx/ATM-Simulator/README.md

 # ATM-Simulator

 ## Introduction
-This program is based on the architecture this [repo](https://github.com/Adithya-S-Bhat/ATM-Simulator-using-C), and was originally a fork of it.
+This program is based on the architecture of [this](https://github.com/Adithya-S-Bhat/ATM-Simulator-using-C), and was originally a fork of it.

 Unfortunately, the owner seems to be not active at all, in that, I create this repo as my own.